Edward Mann Lewis: Early life and West Point

 Edward Mann Lewis was born on December 10, 1863, alongside the river in New Albany, Indiana.
 His father, a railroad executive, told him stories of the Lewis family who served in the military, going back to the American Revolution.
 He was able to secure an appointment to West Point in 1881, where he excelled in the classroom and on the athletic field.
 He was made a cadet lieutenant in his first year, but ran into trouble with mathematics.
 His potential was recognized, however, so he was granted a "turnback" joining the class of 1886 and becoming a friend of classmate John J. Pershing.
 That friendship would last for over 40 years while they served together in The Philippines, San Francisco, Mexico and in Europe during the Great War.
 Called 'Sep' by his friends and classmates, they stood in honor when the funeral train of Ulysses S. Grant made a stop in West Point in 1885.
 His experiences at West Point started him down a path of lifelong service.
 The stories he told inspired his son Henry Balding Lewis to do the same, with the younger Lewis graduating from West Point in 1913, before becoming a major general himself in the Second World War.
+He graduated 70th in his class of 77 in 1886.

 Frontier duty

 Commissioned a second lieutenant of infantry, he joined the 11th Infantry Regiment in the west, at Fort Yates in the Dakota Territory.
 After about a year on the border, they were shipped to Fort Wood, Liberty Island in New York harbor where the newly installed Statue of Liberty stood proud, Captain Lewis its new Commander.
 His son, Henry Balding Lewis a future major general and deputy chief of staff to Omar Bradley in World War II was born there, the first child born at the new hospital on the island.
 Packing up the family, they traveled to Fort Huachuca in the Arizona Territory for their next duty station.
 His attention to detail and outstanding performance led to regimental duties and post staff assignments unusual for one so young.
-He was then detached from his regiment, and assigned to teach Military Science at DePaw University in his home state.
+He was then detached from his regiment, and assigned to teach Military Science at DePauw University in his home state.
 Being assigned to the 9th Infantry Regiment, he led his men when they were mobilized to help end the violent Pullman Strike in 1894.
 In an effort to conciliate organized labor after the strike, President Grover Cleveland and Congress designated Labor Day as a federal holiday later that year.

-Finishing up his duties at DePaw, he was assigned to the 20th Infantry Regiment in 1896, joining them at Fort Leavenworth in Kansas.
+Finishing up his duties at DePauw, he was assigned to the 20th Infantry Regiment in 1896, joining them at Fort Leavenworth in Kansas.
 He would spend twelve years with the 'Sykes Regulars' serving as the regimental adjutant in the Spanish–American War, and the Moro War in the Philippines.